cdnbye/documentation/en/usage.md

 ## Quick Start Demo

-Put the the code below in your web page, run it.
-Wait for a few seconds，then open the same page from another browser.
+Copy the following code in your web page and run.
+Wait for a few seconds，and then open the same page from another browser.
 Now you have a direct P2P connection between two browsers without plugin!
-The first web peer will serve as a seed, if no one else in the same channel.
+The first web peer will serve as a seed, if there is no one else in the same channel.
 ```javascript
 <script src="https://cdn.jsdelivr.net/npm/cdnbye@latest"></script>
 <video id="video" controls></video>